Enplug/app-seed/README.md

 ```

 ### Install Dependencies
-We have two kinds of dependencies in this project: tools and enplug framework code.
+We have two kinds of dependencies in this project: tools and DisplayOS framework code.
 The tools help us manage and test the application.
 - We get the tools we depend upon via `npm`, the [node package manager](https://www.npmjs.org/).
 - We get the sdk code via `bower`, a [client-side code package manager](http://bower.io/).